 Flight of the Conchords: Bret and Jemaine live together, even sharing a bedroom if not a bed.
 Jemaine in particular tends to get jealous of Bret's girlfriends, and they will often accompany each other on dates.
 The lyrics to "Bret You've Got it Goin' On", which is supposedly a platonic attempt to make Bret feel better about his looks, reveal that sometimes when Bret is sleeping Jemaine puts a wig on him and spoons him.

-Frasier and Niles Crane fit this trope perfetly.
+Frasier: Frasier and Niles Crane.
 Granted, they are brothers, but they are also best friends and constant companions.
-The fact that they act very much like a married couple gets a Lampshade Hanging more than once, and after Niles marries Daphne, he spends as much time with his brother as he does with his wife.
+The fact that they act very much like a married couple gets a Lampshade Hanging more than once.
+Made all the more clear when Frasier becomes more and more depressed and jealous after Daphne starts living with Niles, who no longer has quite as much time for his brother as he used to, although this is more because Frasier's unreasonably clingy rather than any real distancing.
+After Niles marries Daphne, he spends as much time with his brother as he does with his wife.

 Roz: I need to talk to you.
 You're not with Frasier are you?